2015 Big West Conference women's basketball tournament

 The 2015 Big West Conference women's basketball tournament took place March 10–14, 2015.
 The first two rounds occurred at Titan Gym while the semifinals and championship were at the Honda Center in Anaheim, California.
 The winner of the tournament received the conference's automatic bid to the 2015 NCAA Women's Division I Basketball Tournament.

+Cal State Northridge defeated Hawaii in the championship game.

 Format

 The top eight teams qualified for the 2015 Big West tournament.
 Seeds 1 and 2 received a double-bye while seeds 3 and 4 received a single bye.
 The first round featured 5 vs. 8 and 6 vs. 7.
 The lowest seed from round 1 moved on to play seed 3 in the quarterfinals while the other winner moved on to play seed 4 in the quarterfinals.
 The semifinals once again had the lowest seed from the quarterfinals move on to play seed 1 while the other remaining seed played seed 2 in the semifinals.